Help – I've Been Served with a Lawsuit

 On the first page of the (small claims) summons you'll see if a written answer is needed or if you are required to appear in person.
 If you are required to appear in person and contest the lawsuit.
 If you fail to appear, they court could immediately enter a judgment against you.
 In general civil court you must always file a written answer.

 One important note: the procedures are very different between small claims court (debts $10,000 and under) and general civil court (debts over $10,000).
 In a case in general civil court you will always be required to file a written answer.
 This written answer in general civil court will be due within 20 days from when you were served.
 This is a “hard” deadline to answer as required under state law.
+We also offer free online scheduling for appointments. if you have additional questions about this process.

 What is a Written Answer